 The electric bilge pumps are submersible.
 One electric bilge pump is located in the stern of the boat, and the pump is accessible through the inspection hatch in the engine bracket.
-The other electric bilge pumps are located in front of the toilet and can be accessed by opening the toilet front wall.
+The second electric bilge pump can be accessed through the toilet compartment.

 The electric pumps are by default in automatic mode and pump out the bilge once the float-switch is triggered.
 The electric bilge pumps can also be started manually from the boat's main control panel.